johnnymatthews/learning-aion/2-send-aion/README.md

 # Send Aion

-In this project we'll create a simple web application where the user can send `AION` to another address.
+In this project, we'll create a simple web application where the user can send `AION` to another address.

 The great thing about this project is that you don't need to use Maven or IntelliJ, or even compile and deploy a contract!
-Everything happens within a JavaScript file, and utilizes the Aion Web3.js library to do everything.
-Infact, unlike the _Getter-Setter_ project, there isn't even a `src` folder.
+Everything happens within a JavaScript file and utilizes the Aion Web3.js library to do everything.
+In fact, unlike the _Getter-Setter_ project, there isn't even an `src` folder.
 Everything is kept with the root of the `2-send-aion` folder.

 ## Running the Project